-For many people who experience worry around sex, cannabis consumption before the event can make for a more relaxed, less worrisome experience in the bedroom.
-Read on to learn about how cannabis can help ease anxiety and heighten sexual pleasure.
+For many people cannabis consumption before the event can make for a more relaxed experience in the bedroom.
+Read on to learn about how cannabis can help us ease into pleasure.

 The endocannabinoid system